johanvanbruggen1/GroupDivider/README.md

 See 'whatwhyhow.docx' for written context of this tool

-For adding less or more additional constraints that can be added:
-1.  line 188 in 'main.py'
+For adding less or more additional constraints that can be added, see: line 188 in 'main.py'
-2.  'explanation_restrictions.txt' for further explanation
+  'explanation_restrictions.txt' for further explanation